blue-triangle-tech/sea-sp-community-edition/README.md

 # = 1.4.1 =
 * This update is a hotfix for a problem observed on a Safari Browser where directives did not fall back on default-src directive for https: setting
 * To remedy this when ever a directive setting is changed https is automatically selected for you

+# = 1.4.2 =
+* This update is to clarify copy and images on the WordPress.org SeaSP Plugin page.

 ## == Upgrade Notice ==
 * When you install this version you will need to rebuild your CSP